Who is on your investigation team?

 What is the future of Haunt ME?

 Much like the paranormal world, we’re always evolving.
-Be sure to subscribe since Season 5 will see a return to several locations from previous seasons, some cameo appearances from paranormal experts, and of course some brand new Maine locations.
+Be sure to subscribe on Youtube and follow us on Facebook to keep up to date!
 Haunt ME hopes to expand in the coming years to embrace all unusual phenomena, from UFOs to cryptozoology to alternate dimensions, portals and more.
 We’re so grateful to all our fans and supporters for watching our adventures!